Samsung Galaxy Note 7: Initial reports

-On 31 August 2016, it was reported that Samsung was delaying shipments of the Galaxy Note 7 in some regions in order to perform "additional tests being conducted for product quality"; this came alongside user reports of batteries exploding while charging.
+On 31 August 2016, it was reported that Samsung was delaying shipments of the Galaxy Note 7 in some regions to conduct "additional tests being conducted for product quality"; this came amid user reports of batteries exploding while charging.
 On 1 September, South Korea's Yonhap News Agency reported that Samsung was preparing to recall the device worldwide due to these battery issues.
-On 2 September, Samsung suspended sales of the Galaxy Note 7 and announced an informal recall after it was found that a manufacturing defect in the phones' batteries had caused some of them to generate excessive heat, resulting in fires and explosions.
+On 2 September, Samsung suspended sales of the Galaxy Note 7 and announced an informal recall after a manufacturing defect in the phones' batteries caused some to generate excessive heat, resulting in fires and explosions.
 A formal U.S. recall was announced on 15 September 2016.
-Samsung exchanged the affected phones for a new revision which utilized batteries sourced from a different supplier.
-However, after reports emerged of incidents where these replacement phones also caught fire, Samsung recalled the Galaxy Note 7 worldwide on 10 October 2016, and permanently ceased production of the device a day later.
+Samsung exchanged the affected phones for a new revision, which utilized batteries sourced from a different supplier.
+However, after reports emerged of incidents in which these replacement phones also caught fire, Samsung recalled the Galaxy Note 7 worldwide on 10 October 2016 and permanently ceased production of the device a day later.
 Due to the recalls, Samsung has issued software updates in some markets that are intended to "eliminate their ability to work as mobile devices", including restricting battery capacity, and blocking their ability to connect to wireless networks.

 A Samsung spokesperson stated that the company had received 35 reports of battery failure, which "account for less than 0.1 percent of the entire volume sold".
 Samsung stated that the hazard was limited to a small fraction of phones manufactured, and released a tool on its website on 19 September to identify affected units by their unique IMEI numbers.

 On 8 September 2016, the U.S. Federal Aviation Administration (FAA) issued an advisory warning passengers not to turn on or charge these devices on board aircraft.
 The European Aviation Safety Agency made a similar statement on 9 September, stating that "passengers are reminded of the need to inform the cabin crew when a device is damaged, hot, produces smoke, is lost, or falls into the seat structure."